 Sensitive MSA-MSA alignments of repeat units or full-length proteins between a pair of families reveal evolutionary relationships between the different fold-types.
 Each family MSA was searched (full length or repeat unit) using HHsearch against the MSA of all Pfam families in Pfam-A_v32.
 The output is an alignment of the query family MSA and the Pfam family MSA, these query-template MSA are referred to as MSA-MSA alignments.

 Scores of the alignments are used to generate a weighted network.
-Both the full length and repeat level networks (Figure 3a and b) show one major cluster consisting of the CPA-reentrant, CPA-broken families as well as the PSE family from the reentrant-helix-reentrant fold type.
+Both the full length and repeat level networks Figs 3A and 3B show one major cluster consisting of the CPA-reentrant, CPA-broken families as well as the PSE family from the reentrant-helix-reentrant fold type.
 The families in BART fold-type and the other families in RHR fold-type are only loosely connected to this main cluster.
 This clearly shows that CPA-broken and CPA-reentrant fold-types are evolutionarily closest to each other.
 The evolution of the novel RHR fold-type from CPA-reentrant is also evident, at least for PSE.
 The exact relationship of the outlier families is however not completely clear from the evolutionary analysis.

 The repeat network also clearly highlights the shuffling of the domains in the mem_trans family compared to the other BART families, discussed below.
 The repeat level network also helped to infer the various evolutionary mechanisms responsible for the evolution of different fold-types.